AstraZeneca/chemicalx/README.md

 generator.set_data(context_feature_set, drug_feature_set, train_triples)
 ```

 We define the DeepSynergy model - DrugCombDB has 112 context and 256 drug features.
 Other hyperparameters of the model are left as defaults.
 We define an Adam optimizer instance, set the model to be in training model.
-We generate batches from the training data generator and train the model by minimizing binary cross entropy.
+We generate batches from the previosuly defined training data generator and train the model by minimizing the binary cross entropy of batches.

 ```python